In May of 2026, I spent a week diving in Eilat, Israel with a total of six dives across four sites.

 When the Americans withdrew, the vessel was transferred to Israel.

-The Israeli Navy used it until the mid-1980s, when it was retired and sunk off the shore of Eilat as an artificial reef.
+The Israeli Navy used it until August 1987, when it was retired and sunk off the shore of Eilat as an artificial reef.
+At just 49 ft (15 m) long, it is a compact boat.

 Given the wrecks depth, and small size, you can see the wreck quickly and spend the rest of your air scanning the surrounding reefs.